cthunline/cthunline-games/README.md

 # Cthunline Games

-> TS types and JSON schemas for Cthunline games
+> TS types and [TypeBox](https://github.com/sinclairzx81/typebox) schemas for Cthunline games

 * [Using this package in other projects](#using-this-package-in-other-projects)
     * [Install](#install)